wkdgjwodnd/ttest/README.md

 Additional information concerning the configuration of the the different security functionalities can be found in the vsomeip user guide.

-## Acknowledgement
-The work on Secure SOME/IP has been carried out by Marco Iorio (Politecnico di Torino), with the support of Italdesign Giugiaro (https://www.italdesign.it/).

 ## Build Instructions

 ### Dependencies